KacperFu/Azure-DE-Project/README.md

 To meet these requirements, the solution is broken down into the following components:

 1. **Data Ingestion**:
-    - Extract customer and sales data from an CSV file.
+    - Extract data from an CSV file (Big Table).
 	- Load data to Azure SQL Server and move it to Azure Data Lake Storage (ADLS) using Azure Data Factory (ADF)

 2. **Data Transformation**: